Muskan5799/Retail-Performance-Northeast-Region-2018-/README.md

-# Retail-Performance-Northeast-Region-2018-
+## Retail-Performance-Northeast-Region-2018
-Executive-level Tableau dashboard analyzing 2018 retail sales and profit trends across the Northeast U.S. Includes interactive maps, KPI summaries, regional goal comparisons, and category insights.
-Designed with brand-aligned colors and structured layout.
-Guided project refined by Muskan.
+This project is an interactive Tableau dashboard that provides insights into retail sales performance across regions, categories, and time periods.
+It helps stakeholders monitor sales, profit, discounts, and goals effectively.